coon-js/delorean/README.md

 #### `externals`
 - Type: `Array`

 Paths to external packages that should be processed with this run of **delorean**.
-This is useful if you have a project consisting of additional external Ext JS packages that require transpilation before they get merged into a build.
+This is useful if you have a project consisting of additional external Ext JS packages that require transpilation before they are merged in a build.
 Please note, that the external packages need to have **delorean** installed and configured.

 ### `.babelrc`